brianlangley/Wanderlust/README.md

 // Fill in your API key below (link to Pexels API: https://www.pexels.com/api/) window.apiKey = 'YOUR_API_KEY';
 ```
+Note: Do not share your API key publicly or expose it in any way.
+Treat it as confidential information.

 5. Save the `config.js` file.

 6. Refresh the `index.html` page in your web browser.